Living Church of God: Doctrines

-LCG believes that the Bible is God's inspired revelation to mankind, and as such is complete and inerrant in its original form.
+The LCG believes that the Bible is God's inspired revelation to mankind, and as such is complete and inerrant in its original form.
 The Church has a three-fold mission: 1.
 To preach the true Gospel of the Kingdom of God (Mark 1:14; Matthew 24:14; Ezekiel 3 and 33), and the name of Jesus Christ (Acts 8:12) to all nations as a witness.
 2. To feed the flock and to organize local Church congregations to provide for the spiritual and material needs of our members as God makes it possible (1 Peter 5:1-4; John 21:15-18).
 3. To preach the end-time prophecies and to warn the English-speaking nations and all the world of the coming Great Tribulation (Matthew 24:21).